akniels/Data_Structures/README.md

 ## Project 2

-Project 2  focuses on problems that require more complex pythonic solutions.
+Project 2 focuses on problems that require more complex pythonic solutions that are based off real world problems.
+Problem and explanation 1 includes algorithmic solutions to an LRU caching system utlizing an enqueue and dequeue method.
+Problem and explanation 2 shows the use of recursion for finding the files within a folder.
+Problem and explanation 3 solves the popular huffman encoding and decoding computer science problem.
+Problem and explanation 4 shows the construction of a heirarchy with object oriented coding.
+Problem and explanation 5 creates a linked list equivalent to blockhain with hashed strings for identification.
+Problem and explanation 6 shows union and intersection algorithms for linked lists.